FreePirat/FreePirat/Readme.md

 ## 🚀 **Always Be Coding (ABC)**

-I live by the mindset of continuous improvement.
-There's always room to grow, and I'm always on the lookout for new opportunities to expand my skill set.
-I'm passionate about:
+<p>I live by the mindset of continuous improvement.
+There's always room to grow, and I'm always on the lookout</p>
+<p>for new opportunities to expand my skill set.
+I'm passionate about:</p>

 - Collaborating with dynamic teams
 - Leveraging my skills to make a meaningful impact